 Once the police have been called, it is important that you don’t touch or move anything in your home.
 While it can be upsetting to see your possessions scattered or broken, the police officers will want to see your home as it was left by the burglars.
 They may want to take forensic evidence, such as footprints of fingerprints, and you need to keep the crime scene as untainted as possible.

-If you have a home security system, now is the time to access it to see if any video footage of the incident was taken.
+If you have a home security system, now is the time to access it to see if any video footage of the burglary was recorded.
 Any little bit can help, so don’t be afraid to hand footage over if you think it may have captured something.

-If you don’t have a system, you could try asking neighbours and other people on their street.
-They may have seen something themselves or if they have cameras, they will probably be more than happy to share footage if it were to help you.
+If you don’t have a system, you could try asking neighbours or other people on your street for help.
+They may have seen something themselves, or if they may have captured vital footage on their own home security cameras.

-Be sure to tell the police about anything at all that may increase the chances of them finding what was taken, such as DNA markings and any active tracking on stolen devices.
+Be sure to tell the police about anything at all that may increase the chances of them finding who was responsible for the burglary, such as DNA markings and any active tracking on stolen devices.